 The Washington case is one of several pending in U.S. federal district courts.

 The initial hearing in the Kansas case, brought by the insurer Market Synergy, had been set for Aug.
 24 but was pushed back to Sept.
-21. The Texas judge overseeing three lawsuits filed there set a Nov.
+21. The Texas judge overseeing three lawsuits set a Nov.
 17 date to hear oral arguments from both sides.

 On June 27, U.S. District Judge Barbara M.G.
 Lynn agreed to allow the three lawsuits in Texas to be consolidated, and the parties have filed a motion asking that the judge render a decision by year’s end.
 The U.S. Chamber of Commerce is a plaintiff in the Texas litigation.